BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 #### Stylistic Notes

-- Sort the content alphabetically.
+- Sort the content alphabetically
-- If there are multiple episodes/recordings/transcripts from a single source, sort by episode number or date published.
+- If there are multiple episodes/recordings/transcripts from a single source, sort by episode number or date published
 - If one person is doing a "podcast tour" and is a guest on many podcasts discussing a singular topic of expertise, you can include links to those podcasts on a single line, comma separated

 #### Content Notes

 - You are not required to have carefully listened to the entire recording, however please do your best to ensure the content is technically focused and not saturated with misinformation
-- If there are only a few minutes of a video or podcast that is noteworthy, please link to the timestamp in question when possible (otherwise specify it after the link title (e.g. [Bitcoin Podcast Episode 25 - John Smith](LINK) (22:33))
+- If there are only a few minutes of a video or podcast that is noteworthy, please link to the timestamp in question when possible (otherwise specify it after the link text)
 - Try to avoid content recorded with a potato camera/microphone
 - If there is a conference with many good technical talks, link to the full live stream if possible, not to each individual talk